Valuing your property

 - property valuations as at 1 May 2013 that were submitted to Revenue for the first valuation period

 - information produced by the CSO on property price trends between 2013 and 2020

-The calculation method used in the valuation tool can mean that the average valuation band displayed for your area has been affected by specific or local factors.
-For example:
+The average valuation band displayed for your areas may been affected by specific or local factors for example there may:

-- there may be a mix of property types in the area, ranging from apartments to large houses
+- be a mix of property types in the area, ranging from apartments to large houses

-- there may have been a number of properties sold in your area between 2018 and 2020 that are unlike most other properties in the area, in size or type, such as a small new estate
+- have been a number of properties sold in your area between 2018 and 2020 that are unlike most other properties in the area.
+For example, in size or type, such as a small new estate

-- there may have been variations within the area in the valuations as at 1 May 2013, that were submitted to Revenue.
+- have been variations within the area in the valuations as at 1 May 2013, that were submitted to Revenue.

 The valuation band that is displayed on the valuation map for each Small Area is based on either: